Bill Ludwig

-William Patrick Ludwig (25 May 1934 – 11 April 2022) was an Australian trade union official, who served as National President of the Australian Workers' Union (AWU), with a brief interruption, from 1989 to 2017.
-He served two terms from 1989 until 1997 and from 2001 until 2017.
-He also served as Queensland Branch Secretary Queensland Branch Secretary of the Australian Workers' Union (AWU), from 1988 to 2013.
+William Patrick Ludwig (25 May 1934 – 11 April 2022) was a senior Australian trade union official who served as National President of the Australian Workers' Union (AWU), with a brief interruption, from 1989 to 2017.
+He also served as Queensland Branch Secretary of the AWU from 1988 to 2013.
+Ludwig was a prominent figure in the Australian Labor Party, heading the Labor Forum or AWU Faction which dominated the Queensland branch of the party.

-Biography

-Ludwig was born in Longreach, Queensland on 25 May 1934, and was educated at Marist College in the Brisbane suburb of Ashgrove.
-He began his working life as a shearer and remained in the pastoral industry until 1971 when he became an employee of the AWU.
+Early life and career

+Ludwig was born in Longreach, Queensland, on 25 May 1934.
+The death of his mother when Ludwig was aged twelve was described as a formative experience.
+Raised by his maternal aunts, Ludwig attended Marist College Ashgrove in Brisbane, leaving school at fifteen.

+Ludwig began his working life as a shearer in the 1950s in Queensland, where he joined the Australian Workers' Union.
+Taught the trade by one of his late mother's uncles, he became what was described as a "gun shearer".
+Ludwig participated in the bitter but ultimately successful shearers' strike of 1956, but was subsequently blacklisted for his involvement.
+After a period spent working in Victoria, Ludwig served as an AWU Queensland shed representative until 1970, when he was appointed as Western District organiser in Cunnamulla and later in Roma.

+Union leadership

-In 1982 Ludwig was elected as the South Western District Secretary of the Queensland Branch of the AWU, a position he held until he was elected as the Secretary of the Queensland Branch in 1988.
+In 1982, Ludwig was elected as the South Western District Secretary of the Queensland Branch of the AWU, a position he held until he was elected as Secretary of the Queensland Branch in 1988.
+He held this position until 2013.

+Ludwig served two terms as National President of the AWU, from 1989 until 1997 and from 2001 until 2017.
+He worked closely with Bill Shorten, who served as AWU National Secretary from 2001 to 2007 alongside Ludwig as National President.

+Ludwig is credited with reuniting and reinvigorating the union in the mid-1990s when it was beset with internal fighting and close to bankruptcy.
+He was instrumental in the development of the offshore alliance, a 2003 agreement struck between the AWU and the Maritime Union of Australia to eliminate demarcation disputes in the offshore oil and gas industry.
+The 2003 agreement was signed by MUA National Secretary Paddy Crumlin and AWU leaders Bill Ludwig and Bill Shorten.

+Political power

-Ludwig was head of the powerful Labor Forum or AWU Faction which dominates the Queensland branch of the Australian Labor Party.
-Ludwig was a member of the ALP National Executive and Vice President of the ALP's Queensland Branch.
-His son Joseph Ludwig was a Barrister and ALP Senator from Queensland and was Minister for Agriculture, Fisheries and Forestry and Minister Assisting on Queensland Flood Recovery.
+Ludwig was head of the Labor Forum or AWU Faction, which dominated the Queensland branch of the Australian Labor Party.
+He served as a member of the ALP National Executive and Vice President of the ALP's Queensland Branch.

+Honours and awards

-In the 1997 Australia Day Honours he was awarded the Medal of the Order of Australia (OAM) for "service to Industrial Relations through The Australian Workers' Union" and in 2001 he was awarded the Centenary Medal.
+In the 1997 Australia Day Honours, Ludwig was awarded the Medal of the Order of Australia (OAM) for "service to Industrial Relations through The Australian Workers' Union".
+In 2001, he was awarded the Centenary Medal in recognition of his contribution to Australian society.

+Ludwig was awarded life membership of the AWU at the union's National Conference in 2017.